RoldanGreenhouse/ivy-automation/README.md

 A quick note over DNS configuration, is to add first the IP of Adguard, and later some extra DNS.
 [In our case we are using the DNS provided by the EU](https://www.joindns4.eu/for-public).

+### Traefik

+We will be using this service as Proxy Reverse.

 ### TeamSpeak

 On the first try I went for the [Official Image provided by Teamspeak][teamspeak], but they do not support the RPI architecture.